Beijing West railway station: Renovation and Expansion

-According to the "Medium and Long-Term Railway Network Planning (2008 Adjustment)", the incoming routes of the Beijing hub have been adjusted accordingly.
-The Beijing Railway Hub has formed a layout of seven passenger stations including Beijing Railway Station, Beijing South Railway Station, Beijing West Railway Station, Beijing North Railway Station, Tongzhou Railway Station, Xinghuo Railway Station and Fengtai Railway Station.
-Due to the delay of the reconstruction and expansion plan of Fengtai Station, Beijing-Shijiazhuang Passenger Dedicated Line will be introduced to Beijing West Station in the near future, and Fengtai Station will be introduced after the new station of Fengtai Station is completed.
-For this reason, Beijing West Railway Station needs to carry out the largest reconstruction since its construction.
-The “Approval for the Preliminary Design of the Station Building Reconstruction Project” document, Beijing West Railway Station will be transformed in four aspects: the elevated waiting room, the passenger service system project, the VIP waiting room in the South Station Building, and the related transformation of the hub transfer facilities.
-There is a patio in the elevated waiting room between the second and ninth platforms, adding an elevated waiting space of 6,600 square meters; adding paper magnetic card ticket making machines, automatic ticket machines and necessary network equipment; adding the second floor of the South Station Ticket Center Transformed into a VIP area; and opened up the south exit of the east and west outbound passages, so that passengers can directly access the South Square transportation hub.
-The renovation project of the elevated waiting room was originally planned to start in early April 2012.
-Affected by this, a total of 159 trains were adjusted for this purpose.
-However, the railway department considered that the expansion of the elevated waiting room would not only have a high budgetary cost, but would also affect the erection of the elevated waiting room.
-Due to the inconvenience caused by the platform of the column, the renovation project of the elevated waiting room was finally cancelled, and the existing waiting room resources were used to allocate the passenger flow of the Beijing-Shijiazhuang Passenger Dedicated Line.
+According to the "Medium and Long-Term Railway Network Planning (2008 Adjustment)", the routes introduced into the Beijing hub have been adjusted accordingly.
+The Beijing railway hub has formed a layout of seven passenger stations: Beijing Station, Beijing South Station, Beijing West Station, Beijing North Station, Tongzhou Station, Xinghuo Station and Fengtai Station.
+As the reconstruction and expansion plan of Fengtai Station has been shelved, the Beijing-Shijiazhuang Passenger Dedicated Line will be introduced to Beijing West Station in the near future, and will be introduced to Fengtai Station after the new Fengtai Station is completed.
+To this end, Beijing West Railway Station needs to undergo the largest-scale renovation since its establishment.
+According to the documents “Approval on the Feasibility Study of the Beijing-Shijiazhuang Passenger Dedicated Line to Beijing West Railway Station Renovation Project” and “Approval on the Preliminary Design of the Beijing-Shijiazhuang Passenger Dedicated Line to Beijing West Railway Station Renovation Project” issued by the Ministry of Railways, Beijing West Railway Station was to carry out renovations in four aspects: elevated waiting room, passenger service system engineering, VIP waiting room in the south station building, and related renovations of hub transfer facilities.
+The main projects include closing the skylight in the existing elevated waiting room between the second to ninth platforms of the station, adding 6,600 square meters of elevated waiting space; adding paper magnetic card ticket machines, automatic ticket machines and necessary network equipment; transforming the second floor of the ticket center in the south station building into a VIP area; and opening up the south exit of the east and west exit passages so that passengers can directly reach the South Square transportation hub.
+The renovation of the elevated waiting room was originally scheduled to start in early April 2012.
+As a result, the running times of 159 trains were adjusted.
+However, the railway department considered that the expansion of the elevated waiting room would not only be costly, but would also bring inconvenience to the platform with columns.
+Therefore, the renovation of the elevated waiting room was eventually cancelled.
+Instead, the existing waiting room resources were used to coordinate the passenger flow of the Beijing-Shijiazhuang Passenger Dedicated Line.

-The Beijing Underground Diameter Line, which was proposed as early as 1959 and connects Beijing Railway Station and Beijing West Railway Station, started construction in December 2005, and was completed and opened to traffic on March 20, 2015.
+The Beijing underground cross-city railway, which was proposed as early as 1959 and connects Beijing Railway Station and Beijing West Railway Station, started construction in December 2005, and was completed and opened to traffic on March 20, 2015.
 The underground Diameter Line enables both Beijing Railway Station and Beijing West Railway Station to receive and dispatch passenger trains from the Beijing-Harbin Line and other directions.
 According to the railway development plan, the capacity of Beijing West Railway Station will continue to increase year by year.
 It is estimated that by 2020, the number of trains arriving and departing from Beijing West Railway Station will reach 137 pairs, including 79 pairs of high-speed trains.